aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

         result=conditional_value(data, "conditional", "value", values)

-This is the function we ae using.
+This is the function used for this example.
 The inputs are data of the dummy dataset, the names of the columns which are "value" and "conditional" and the values, that are the substrings we want to check.

     result = conditional_value(data, "conditional", "value", values)
 The output here will 1, because "value" column, contains an expecetd value.
 Otherwise it would be 0.